Die casting and permanent mold casting are two common casting methods used to produce metal parts with high precision.

 In die casting, molten metal is pressure-injected into the mold at a high speed.

-Because of this feeding method, die casting can accommodate thinner walls and less draft.
-Die castings are known as having one of the best as-cast surface finishes (typically 20-120 RMS).
+Because of its high-pressure feeding method, die casting can accommodate thinner walls and less draft.
+Die castings are known for having one of the best as-cast surface finishes (typically 20-120 RMS).

 Die casting is ideal for high volume production because of its high-speed casting and high tooling costs.
 Therefore, die casting is a very common manufacturing method for automotive and aerospace industries.